5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbsf.md

 [Scope](../scope.html){: .btn .btn-blue } [Project Roadmap](../projects.html){: .btn .btn-blue } [GitHub Repos](../repositories.html){: .btn .btn-github } [Releases](../../releases.html#project-5g-multicast-broadcast-services){: .btn .btn-release } [Tutorials](../tutorials.html){: .btn .btn-tutorial } [Requirements](../requirements.html){: .btn .btn-blue }

-# Introduction to the MBS Function
+# Tutorial - Operating the MBS Function and APIs

 The MBS Function is responsible for controlling the MBS User Services sessions.
 It does this by managing MBS Sessions with the
 MB-SMF, managing MBS Distribution Sessions with the MBSTF(s) and creating and propagating the User Service Announcements.